bharaths44/S5-CD-Lab/Exp4/README.md

 ## Experiment 4

-* 1. Implementation of Lexical Analyzer using LEX Tool to eliminate white space and comments.
+1. Implementation of Lexical Analyzer using LEX Tool to eliminate white space and comments.
 (Input source code can read from a file).

-##Expected Result
+Expected Result

 INPUT :
 ```C
 #include<stdio.h>